zxia/website/content/en/docs/reference/access-authn-authz/rbac.md

 A RoleBinding grants permissions within a specific namespace whereas a ClusterRoleBinding grants that access cluster-wide.

 A RoleBinding may reference any Role in the same namespace.
-Alternatively, a RoleBinding can reference a ClusterRole and bind that ClusterRole to the namespace of the RoleBinding.
+Alternatively, a ClusterRoleBinding can reference a ClusterRole and bind that ClusterRole to the namespace of the RoleBinding.
 If you want to bind a ClusterRole to all the namespaces in your cluster, you use a ClusterRoleBinding.